 A Focus on Generalist Training

-Within our generalist model of training you will find opportunities to pursue interests and achieve added depth in selected areas of practice.
-Students may elect to pursue added depth in the following emphasis areas: Child, health/rehabilitation/neuropsychology, or forensic psychology.
+Within our generalist model of training, you will find opportunities to pursue interests and achieve added depth in selected areas of practice.
+Students may elect to pursue added depth in the following emphasis areas: child, health rehabilitation and primary care, or forensic psychology.

 A Competency-Based Curriculum

 SOPP students demonstrate mastery of these nine core competencies as they proceed through coursework and clinical practicum training.
-To be approved for internship, SOPP students must demonstrate their competence in each of the areas in the Comprehensive Clinical Examination (CCE).
+To be approved for an internship, SOPP students must demonstrate their competence in each of the areas in the Comprehensive Clinical Examination (CCE).

 Diversity and the Educational and Social Context

 Students with Disabilities

 Wright State University offers a number of support services and a highly accessible campus for students with disabilities.
 On the main campus, several buildings are connected via a system of underground tunnels to help all students navigate the campus, particularly in inclement weather.

 Our university-based doctoral program enables SOPP students to have access to all university facilities and activities.
 These include the library and student support services.
 In addition, as part of a university-based program, students may also participate in numerous sports.
 You can take advantage of the university's physical fitness center, indoor swimming pool, sauna facilities, and a gym equipped with free weights and the latest in cardiovascular fitness machines.